 It’s not a secret that I’m not as active on SEO 2.0 as in the early days anymore.
-I’ve turned out an “occasional blogger” over the years while publishing SEO related articles mostly over at the SEOptimise blog.
-I have been hugely successful with SEOptimise.
-It's by now the number one and most popular UK SEO blog according to Google at least but it also has an impressive following and
+I’ve turned out an “occasional blogger” over the years.
+I was publishing work related articles mostly over at the many client blogs I’ve written for.

-some of my posts get shared by hundreds of people.
+some of my posts got shared by hundreds of people.

-While blogging here and on SEOptimise has become routine, both in a positive and negative sense on cognitiveSEO I have to rediscover the art of blogging in a way.
-I have to
+While blogging here and for the Oxford agency has become routine, both in a positive and negative sense on the startup blog I had to rediscover the art of blogging in a way.
+I had to

 experiment and find a new unique writing style once again.

 As this was actually my third flagship SEO blog I developed it was not as easy to become someone else for it.
 On the other hand I can’t just copy the blogging style I use on SEO 2.0.

 I don’t want to use the same types of posts, the same headline formulas.
 I don’t even like to repeat myself all the time.